2004 United States presidential election in Minnesota: Electors

 All ten were pledged for the Kerry/Edwards ticket, but one made a mistake and ended up voting for "John Ewards" for president, while also correctly spelling Edwards' name for vice president.
 Regardless of the error, the ballot was officially tabulated as an electoral vote for Edwards in both offices.
-As the electors cast secret ballots, it is unlikely that the identity of the faithless elector will ever be known.
+As the electors cast secret ballots, it is unlikely that the identity of the faithless elector will ever be known unless the elector claims responsibility.
 In 2016, Jean Schiebel told MinnPost that she and some of her fellow electors had an inkling who it was, but declined to publicly identify anyone.
 The same article also noted that another ballot had both Kerry and Edwards' names written on the line for president, but this did not affect how the vote was interpreted.

 As a result of the erroneous vote, Minnesota state law was amended to provide for public balloting of the electors' votes, and invalidation of a vote cast for someone other than the candidate to whom the elector is pledged.